Stationary coupled KdV systems and their St\"ackel representations: Equivalent Stäckel representations of stationary cKdV systems on

-\begin{proof} The relation \eqref{qq2} is a direct consequence of the identity \eqref{T7} and the fact that $\mathfrak{w}$ is a polynomial. \end{proof} We are now in position to formulate and prove the main theorem of this paper. \begin{thm} For a given $m\in\{0,1,\ldots,N\}$, the transformation between the jet variables $[\mathbf{{u}]}$ on the stationary manifold $\mathcal{M}_{n}$ and the Viète coordinates $(\bm{q},\bm{p},\bm{c})$ given by
+where $l.d.t.$ denotes the lower degree terms with coefficients being functions of $(\bm{q},\bm{p},\bm{c})$. \end{lem} \begin{proof} The relation \eqref{qq2} is a direct consequence of the identity \eqref{T7} and the fact that $\mathfrak{w}$ is a polynomial. \end{proof} We are now in position to formulate and prove the main theorem of this paper. \begin{thm} For a given $m\in\{0,1,\ldots,N\}$, the transformation between the jet variables $[\mathbf{{u}]}$ on the stationary manifold $\mathcal{M}_{n}$ and the Viète coordinates $(\bm{q},\bm{p},\bm{c})$ given by